Vintage Tabletop Ceramic Trees

 If you happen to spot one at a thrift store or garage sale you better snag that puppy, but as they gain popularity it’s going to be difficult to find.

-These 5.5 – 6″ tall ornaments come in a set of 4.
-These might be a little big for your tree depending on the size of your tree, but you can use them in your decor anywhere.
-We found them available in green or white.
+These 5.5 – 6″ tall ornaments are perfect little gifts.
+These might be a little big heavy for your tree depending on the size of your tree.
+If that’s the case, you can snip off the ornament hanger and use them in your decor elsewhere.
+We found the small green ceramic tree ornaments in a variety of colors at Target.